abinit/abinit/doc/mkdocs-tutorials/analysis_tools.md

 ## 1 Obtaining the density and wavefunctions files for Silicon

 We will first start by a simple example: viewing Silicon density information.
-Before using the *cut3d* program, we first have to generate the density and the wavefunctions files by running the Abinit program.
-For this simple case, we will use the last input file used in [lesson 3](lesson_base3.html#35) (tbase3_5.in).
-That input file contains two datasets, one to obtain a self- consistent density and the other to obtain a selected number of k-point wavefunctions.
+Before using the cut3d program, we first have to generate the density and the wavefunctions files by running the Abinit program.
+For this simple case, we will use the last input file used in [lesson 3](base3) (tbase3_5.in).
+That input file contains two datasets, one to obtain a self-consistent density and the other to obtain a selected number of k-point wavefunctions.
 If you do not have the output of this case, you will need to rerun it, at this stage, this should be fairly easy for you!

 The output files that are of interest for us now are: